psychicEgg/EDHM/Odyssey/Readme.txt

 EDHM Odyssey update development

-UPDATE: Here you can find the latest beta version of EDHM for Odyssey.
-It works well but isn't quite finished.
+UPDATE: Here you can find the latest beta version of EDHM for Odyssey

 Due to the many options available in the Odyssey version, I recommend installing via EDHM UI: https://github.com/BlueMystical/EDHM_UI/releases